tasharen/tnet/Assets/TNet/ReadMe - 3.0.6.txt

 - NEW: WorkerThread now has a SINGLE_THREADED #define to aid with debugging.
 - NEW: WorkerThread's maximum milliseconds per frame spent in the update function is now settable at run-time.
 - NEW: Added a simple TNet.Counter class that can be used for server-side resource counters that automatically change with time.
 For example: energy production at your game's base.
+- NEW: Added TNManager.IsHosting(channel) and added a warning to the TNManager.isHosting property.
+- FIX: Fixed some places that still used TNManager.isHosting.
 - FIX: Fixed a bug in DataNode related to serialization of custom classes as text.
 - FIX: DataNode.SetHierarchy(path, null) will no longer remove the node's parent.
 - FIX: When retrieving a list of network interfaces, unknown status interfaces will no longer be ignored.